Network-Inventory/ni-production/README.md

 - **DJANGO_SETTINGS_MODULE** the path to the settings file to use in the container.
 This requires a dotet syntax.
 The default is `network_inventory.settings.docker`.
 - **NI_HOST** the domain from you serve the application.
-This is required so that VueJS can find the backend API and the backend API allows connections from that domain.
+This is required in order for the backend to work properly.
 - **NI_MODE** the state of the application, should be `production` for a production environment.